-Mrs. Mauro's mother was godly Presbyterian, who, $\mathbf{a}$ while she did not have much light on the things of the Spirit, lived the little she knew.
-Especially important was the fact that she knew how to pray and incessantly for prayed her daughter and family whom she saw drifting further away from even a profession of Christianity.
+Mrs. Mauro's mother was a godly Presbyterian, who, while she did not have much light on the things of the Spirit, lived the little she knew.
+Especially important was the fact that she knew how to pray and prayed incessantly for her daughter and family whom she saw drifting further away from even a profession of Christianity.